 “So I understand we’re going to Giant George’s for burgers.
 Anyone want a ride?”
 Mr. Adalma asked.

 “Not necessary,” Todd said.
 “We can walk there from here.
-It’s about ten minutes from Wilson.
+It’s less than ten minutes from Wilson.
 We go north on the side driveway from the gym and walk off campus to Kenwell, turn left, and it’s about a block and a half.”

 “Shall we?”
 I asked.